-Since the outbreak of the corona virus has impacted at least 124,000 public and private schools and has affected at least 55.1 million students according to edweekly.org.
+The coronavirus has impacted at least 124,000 public and private schools and at least 55.1 million students, according to edweekly.org.

 Across the country, schools are closed.
 Many of the students have returned home but trapped inside like they are in a prison and trying to escape.